terrier-org/pyterrier/docs/artifacts.rst

 and return the loaded artifact.

 .. note::
-    You need to have the package ``magic-wormhole`` installed to upload to use P2P sharing.
+    You need to have the package ``magic-wormhole`` installed to use P2P sharing.

 Sharing Artifacts with Other Services